beckpull/readme-generator/YourREADME.md

   ## Usage
   *This section outlines each step in the usage of application.*

-  Clone the code into your local enviornemnt, run node index.js on the local folder and follow the prompts to create a beautiful, professional, and legible README file for your project.
+  Clone, run node index.js, go through prompts

   <!-- CONTRIBUTING -->
   ## Contributing
   *Here are the guidelines/recommendations when it comes to contributing to this project:*

-  Please - if any ideas fork this repo and create a pull request or open an issue!
+  fork the project and create a pull request (or an issue)

   <!-- LICENSE -->
   ## License

   **This project is protected under the MIT license.
 See LICENSE.txt for more information.**